cromelex/pages-garden/content/Technology/first pull request.md

 ## Gitting Things Done
 The vast majority of these open source projects are done by people who are volunteering their time and knowledge, for free.

-While I have used open source software for years (for free), I had never contributed code to any project.
+While I have used open source software for years, I had never contributed code to any project.
 I have opened bug reports in the past, but those are somewhat self-serving, in the sense that I was just trying to get whatever issue I was facing fixed.

 I had previously heard quite a bit about **git** as a fantastic tool for version control, and had some curiosity, but not enough to try it out just for the sake of it.